ryyyym/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-Move the file betty from /tmp/ to /tmp/my_first_directory 8-delete the file betty
 9-Delete the directory my_first_directory that is in the /tmp directory.
+10-Write a script that changes the working directory to the previous one.